MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 A Team in Viva Goals is a group of users working towards a common set of team OKRs.
 The Team OKRs would directly or indirectly align to the organization OKRs.

-You can create as many teams and sub-teams as you want within each of your organizations in Viva Goals.
+You can create as many teams and subteams as you want within each of your organizations in Viva Goals.

 ### Hierarchical teams

-In this type, an organization is broken down into teams, which are further divided into sub-teams, thus forming a hierarchy.
+In the hierarchical type, an organization is broken down into teams, which are further divided into subteams.

 For example, Relecloud is broken into Sales, Customer Success, Product, and Marketing.
 While Sales can be broken into Large Enterprise, Mid-market, and SMB (small and medium businesses).
 And Product & Engineering can be divided into UX, QA, R&D, and so on.